-- As your health care provider about taking prenatal vitamins and other supplements.
+- Ask your provider about taking prenatal vitamins and other supplements.

 Body Image and Pregnancy

-If you've struggled with your weight in the past, it may be hard to accept that it's okay to gain weight now.
-It's normal to feel anxious as the numbers on the scale edge up.
+If you have struggled with your weight in the past, it may be hard to accept that it is OK to gain weight now.
+It is normal to feel anxious as the numbers on the scale edge up.

 Pregnancy is not a time to diet or worry about weight gain.
 Keep in mind that weight gain is needed for a healthy pregnancy.
-The extra pounds will come off after you've had the baby.
-Remember not to gain too much as this can cause your baby to be too big.
+The extra weight will come off after you have had your baby.
+Remember not to gain too much, as this can cause your baby to be too big.
 A healthy diet and regular exercise will help you have a healthy pregnancy and baby.

-If your worries about your body image affect your pregnancy or your daily life, talk to your health care provider.
+If worries about your body image affect your pregnancy or daily life, talk to your provider.

 Stotland NE, Bodnar LM, Abrams B. Maternal nutrition.
 In: Creasy RK, Resnik R, Iams JD, Lockwood CJ, Moore TR, Greene MF, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 10.

 West EH, Hark L, Catalano PM.
 Nutrition during pregnancy.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 7.